patrick-barth/PARANOID/docs/source/PARAMETERS.rst

     --distance 30

-.. _distance-percentile:
+.. _percentile:

 -\-percentile
 -------------

 Peak percentiles for :ref:`peak distance analysis <peak-distance-analysis>` and :ref:`sequence extraction/motif analysis <motif-detection>`.
 Only peaks with a value above this threshold are considered while all peaks below are omitted as background noise.
 A percentile of 90 means that only top 10% of peaks are used.
+Is only used when :ref:`peak calling is omitted <omit-peak-calling>`.

 Usage (default):